Toddler Tantrums

 Tired

-Instead of judging and labelling a toddler who is having a tantrum, I encourage parents to become like little detectives to figure out what their child could be feeling an experiencing.
+Instead of judging or labeling a toddler during a tantrum, I encourage parents to take on the role of a detective.
+It’s essential to investigate what your child might be feeling and experiencing.

 “Fiona encouraged me and gave me confidence to implement the tools and strategies that a book could never give.
 She would listen to the situations that had occurred and gave me practical tips and advice about how to deal with them.
 She would then recap and ask how things went the following week and if anything had changed.
 I do a lot of what she recommended with my children and the relationship with my children has flourished.”